turingschool/backend-curriculum-site/module3/lessons/json_fundementals.md

 **Basic Narrative**: When designing a service or an API, you need a machine-readable way to transmit data.
 Typically, machine-readable formats have been just that—machine-readable.
 JSON strikes a balance between being machine-readable, but also human-readable.
 Because it's also more lightweight (read: less characters) it's typically faster because it requires less bandwidth to transmit.

-Before diving deep into what JSON is, let's take a look at it [here](http://congress.api.sunlightfoundation.com/legislators/locate?zip=80229&apikey=e179a6973728c4dd3fb1204283aaccb5) or [here](https://birdeck-api.herokuapp.com/).
+Before diving deep into what JSON is, let's take a look at it [here](http://congress.api.sunlightfoundation.com/legislators/locate?zip=80229&apikey=e179a6973728c4dd3fb1204283aaccb5) or [here](https://birdeck-api.herokuapp.com/api/v1/posts/2).
 What do you notice?

 ### What is JSON?

 * JSON stands for "JavaScript Object Notation"
-* It's a subset of the object syntax in JavaScript.
-All JSON is valid JavaScript, but not all JavaScript objects are valid JSON (functions, non-string keys, etc.)
+* It is a string
 * It maps easily onto the data structures used by most programming languages (numbers, strings, booleans, nulls, arrays and hashes/dictionaries)
-* It is a string
 * It looks and acts similarly like Ruby's hash syntax
 * It's lightweight and easy for humans to read and write
 * Most programming languages have a library for reading and writing JSON structures
+* It's a subset of the object syntax in JavaScript.
+All JSON is valid JavaScript, but not all JavaScript objects are valid JSON (functions, non-string keys, etc.)

 **tl;dr**: JSON strikes a balance between being human readable and machine readable.